 This is the very last step of the CDN integration.

-The goal of this change is to replace all links of a static content on your website to CDN77 link (or CNAME if you set it up in the previous step).
+The goal of this change is to replace all static content links on your website with a CDN77 link (or CNAME if you set it up in the previous step).

 Here is an example of the CDN integration.

 If you have one of the following popular CMSs, you can check our simple step-by-step guide to integrate CDN77 with your CMS.